pfguglielmi/Rotate-App-Credentials/README.md

 5. Open a Pull Request.

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the [MIT License](https://github.com/pfguglielmi/Rotate-App-Credentials/tree/main?tab=MIT-1-ov-file).
 See the LICENSE file for details.